 Marketer Spotlight: Digital Customer Engagement in Retail With Mohit Doda

 Editor’s note: Marketer Spotlight is an initiative by MoEngage that covers insights and opinions of marketing leaders and influencers.
-We’re excited to have Mohit Doda, Chief Manager – Digital Marketing at Reliance Retail share his perspective about marketing automation for the retail industry.
+We’re excited to have Mohit Doda, Chief Manager – Digital Marketing at Reliance Retail share his perspective about marketing automation and customer engagement in retail industry.
 Welcome to the Spotlight series Mohit, and thank you for joining us for this interview blog.

 About Mohit Doda: Team MoEngage, thank you for the invitation!
 I started my journey in Digital Marketing in 2006 when I joined Webchutney, one of the very few digital agencies in India then.
 Later, I went on to work at multiple agencies for a couple of years before I decided to switch to the brand side.
 That’s exactly when the consumer internet space was getting hotter because of e-commerce startups!
 I think I was too curious to have deeper learnings in not just digital marketing but also working with interesting product and tech teams and the mar-tech space.
 Currently, I lead digital marketing for Reliance Trends; handling the brand’s social platforms and e-commerce marketing.

 About Reliance Trends: Trends is India’s largest fashion destination with a strong network of over 500 stores, across 250 towns.
 It also houses more than 100 apparel & accessory brands along with 20 private brands across men, women and children categories to fulfill every customer need.
 One can also shop online on Trends.Ajio, Ajio mobile app or through in-store digital kiosks.